-Note: Left-hand side – Verification of proper mixing and flow uniformity using plane C for a disc with 450 mm outside diameter.
-Right-hand side – Distribution of measurement positions on plane C (view in the direction of flow)
+Note: Left-hand side – Verification of proper mixing and flow uniformity using Plane C for a disc with 450 mm outside diameter.
+Right-hand side – Distribution of measurement positions on Plane C (view in the direction of flow)

 7.4.3.
 Dimensions

 The testing facility shall exercise due diligence to select the brake enclosure such that it fits the largest brake assembly applied to vehicles that fall within the scope of this UN GTR.
 This includes possible additional parts designed to reduce particle emissions (e.g. brake filtering devices) provided their dimensions fit the corresponding wheel dimensions on which the brake is mounted.
-In addition, the testing facility shall verify the selection is within the capabilities for speed, brake test inertia, and brake torque expected during the test.
+In addition, the testing facility shall verify that the selection is within the capabilities for speed, brake test inertia, and brake torque expected during the test.
 Oversized brake enclosures may lead to low-pressure regions, low airspeeds to achieve the target brake temperatures, and longer particle transport times.
 An indicative layout with the principal dimensions of the enclosure is illustrated in Figure 7.5.